byuweb/byu_theme_drupal/README.md

 The base Zurb Foundation theme is designed to be easily extended by its sub-themes.
 You shouldn't modify any of the CSS or PHP files in the zurb_foundation/ folder;
-if you intend to modify this theme, you should make your changes inside the BYU2017_D7 theme.
+if you intend to modify this theme, you should make your changes inside the byu_theme theme.

 ## Styling Changes & Sub Theming:
 ### Advanced (Recommended)
 A. IF you will be styling extensively or adding templates to the theme, you should use a sub theme.
 Inside this theme is a folder 'subtheme'.
-1. Copy the subtheme folder outside of the byu2017_d7 folder into sites/all/themes.
+1. Copy the subtheme folder outside of the byu_theme folder into sites/all/themes.
 2. Change the "subtheme.info.txt" file to be "subtheme.info".
 3. Rename every instance of "subtheme" to the new name of your theme. i.e. the folder name, info file, and information inside the info file.

-4. You can also further customize your theme by copying any template, js or scss file from the parent theme (byu2017_d7) into this theme in it's appropriate place. i.e. if you copy page.tpl.php from byu2017_d7/templates/page.tpl.php into sites/all/themes/subtheme/templates/page.tpl.php then your changes made there will be reflected.
-It will use this page template instead of the one in byu2017_d7.
+4. You can also further customize your theme by copying any template, js or scss file from the parent theme (byu_theme) into this theme in it's appropriate place. i.e. if you copy page.tpl.php from byu_theme/templates/page.tpl.php into sites/all/themes/subtheme/templates/page.tpl.php then your changes made there will be reflected.
+It will use this page template instead of the one in byu_theme.

 For more questions about sub theming, you can read the instructions online here: https://www.drupal.org/docs/7/theming/creating-a-sub-theme